-All expenses > Deduct your wedding costs
+All expenses > Is your wedding deductible?

-Deduct your wedding costs
+Is your wedding deductible?

 Tax audit risk